matkoch/matkoch.github.io/_posts/2020-03-21-enabling-hidpi-on-macos.md

 ### Mount System Folder

-Since MacOS Catalina, we additionally need to mount the `/System` as being writable.
+Since macOS Catalina, we additionally need to mount the `/System` as being writable.
 The command of choice is `sudo mount -uw /`.
 Be assured that there is another reboot planned at the end of the instructions.

 ### Determine Display IDs